 - Heart-Healthy Lentil

 How to Fix Over-Salted Soups and Stews

-- 2 tablespoons cornstarch or flour for slurry
+- 2 tablespoons cornstarch or flour ,for slurry ( use all-purpose flour)

 - 1 tablespoon sugar